AdaCore/spark2014/docs/lrm/source/statements.rst

    * the ``attribute_reference`` does not apply to the innermost enclosing ``loop_statement``.

-   [This rule follows the corresponding Ada RM rule for 'Old
+   [This rule follows the corresponding Ada RM rule for 'Old.
    The prefix of an Old attribute_reference that is potentially unevaluated shall statically denote an entity and have the same rationale.
 If the following was allowed:

    .. code-block:: ada

       procedure P (X : in out String; Idx : Positive) is begin
          Outer :
             loop
                if Idx in X'Range then
                   loop
                      pragma Loop_Invariant (X(Idx) > X(Idx)'Loop_Entry(Outer));

    this would introduce an exception in the case where Idx is not in X'Range.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE FA 5.5.3 LR Loop_Entry shall denote an object_renaming_declaration if the attribute_reference is
+                   unevaluated or does not apply to the innermost loop.

 .. centered:: **Dynamic Semantics**